byuawsfhtl/LineSegmentation/README.md

 * raw_path: The path to the directory that the raw output images will be stored
 * img_size: The size which all images will be resized for inference
 * batch_size: The size of the mini-batch used during inference
-* seg_step_size: How many pixels along the baseline to look at when searching the image to create a bounding polygon
-* plot_imgs: Whether or not to plot each text line snippet during the segmentation process (used for debugging)

 ## Usage with Conda Package